JSH32/actias/README.md

 Actias, bearing resemblance to Cloudflare Workers, operates as a fully distributed system that includes Key-Value (K/V) storage combined with a bunch of other services.
 In this sense, it decentralizes the management of services which boosts scalability and efficiency.

-Upon uploading your lua file, the script is independently managed and run by the Actias worker, evolving into a server-side computational resource.
-This bears the substantial advantage of maintaining a web operation that is consistently multi-threaded, thus enhancing performance and availability due to high-level parallelism.
+Upon uploading your lua file, the script is independently managed and run by the Actias worker on an as-needed basis.
+This has the advantage of maintaining operations that are consistently multi-threaded, each script execution runs in it's own context which enhances performance and availability due to high-level parallelism.
 Essentially operating as a layer that handles request-response cycle in between your users’ HTTP interactions and your server.

-Your code enables a script instance per request, with every one of them being short-lived.
+Your code has a script instance per request, with every runtime having an almost instant startup and execution cost while being short-lived.
 These scripts run server-side, guaranteeing real-time responses to the user's queries and interactions.
-This design ensures that Actias is exceptionally robust and flexible, neither buckling under high demand nor wasting resources during quieter periods.
+This design ensures that Actias is exceptionally robust and flexible, it will not buckle under high demand nor waste resources during quieter periods.

-In the background, Actias consists of a myriad of distributed services that share a conversation, allowing the entire program to run smoothly and cohesively.
-It's a network of interconnected and interdependent components that make up your backend.
-Despite this complexity, Actias is extraordinarily user-friendly – hand it your script, and we'll take care of the execution and management.
+In the background, Actias consists of many distributed services which allow the entire program to run smoothly.
+It's a network of interconnected and interdependent components that make up your backend that you never have to deal with outside of the high level APIs.
+Despite this complexity, Actias is extraordinarily user-friendly, hand it your script, and it will take care of the rest.

 ## Deployment
 ### Docker Compose